ProtoSchool/organizing/RESOURCES.md

 - libp2p
    - Check out this [Introduction to libp2p](https://github.com/raulk/talks/blob/master/libp2p%20-%20Crosslink%2719%20-%20Introduction%20to%20libp2p%20(Taipei%2C%202019-10-20).pdf) slide deck.

+### ProtoSchool slide templates
+We've created a ProtoSchool slide deck template which you may copy and use to create slides for events that teach our ProtoSchool tutorials.
+It includes a wide variety of adaptable slide formats and icons.
+All files are shared as view only to present accidental edits to the template.
+Please be sure to replace any default presenter names, headshots, etc. with your own information.

+The slides are available in a variety of formats:
+- [PowerPoint](https://drive.google.com/a/protocol.ai/file/d/1i7fE3UXDVU_tSkw2iPPtDa5c1gXiuQFz/view?usp=sharing) (click the download icon near the top right of the screen)
+- [Keynote](https://drive.google.com/file/d/1E74m5DcIRYMH0wcFF_wLn7CPtpDNqqFt/view?usp=sharing) (click the download icon near the top right of the screen)
+- Google Slides
+     - [Preview file](https://docs.google.com/presentation/d/1-bbbpUdElae6T4eTZvB20pj75bCPVgzfRV7wsDaXh9g/edit?usp=sharing) (can be viewed without a Google login, but you will not be able to edit or copy the file)
+     - [Make a copy](https://docs.google.com/presentation/d/1-bbbpUdElae6T4eTZvB20pj75bCPVgzfRV7wsDaXh9g/copy) (while logged in with a Google account, click the "Make a copy" button to create a copy in your own Google Drive folder)

 ### ProtoSchool logo files

 Whether you're building a chapter website or a slide deck for your next presentation, you may want to include the ProtoSchool logo.
-You can find design files in both SVG and PNG formats, as well as a favicon image for your website, in our [assets directory](/assets).
+You can find design files in both SVG and PNG formats, as well as a favicon image for your chapter website, in our [assets directory](/assets).

 ## Physical goodies